soyart/notes/pages/Datomic query.md

 	- The `:in` clause helps bind input parameters into the data patterns
 	- We can have any number of input parameters
 	- ### Example 1
-		- We have this non-parameterized data patterns, which has hard-coded string `"Sylvestor Stallone"` as actor name:
+		- We have this non-parameterized data patterns, which has hard-coded string `"Sylvester Stallone"` as actor name:
 		  ```edn
 		  [:find ?title
 		   :where